Neptune Blog

 1. Go to AWS ECS -> Task definition -> Create new task definition

-5. For container name, add ECR repo name previously defined.
+5. For the container name, add the ECR repository name (previously defined).

-6. For the image add the ECR repo URI link (it can be found in ECR services, next to the repository name).
+6. For the image, add the ECR repository URI link (it can be found in ECR services, next to the repository name).
 Memory limit and port mappings fill as in the image below.
-Click Add and after that click Create button.
+Click “Add” and after that, click the “Create” button.

 Steps for creating ECS cluster